irelandeca123/Data-Representation-and-Querying-Project-2015/README.md

 {"OBJECTID": "2", "Name": "Ballinameen GAA", "Web": "www.Ballinameen.ie"}
 ```
-This request will basically update the website ("Web") for the given ID "2" and will return JSON.
+This request will basically update the website ("Web") for the given ID "2" and will return in JSON format.

 ### Delete Method:
 The DELETE method requests that the origin server delete the resource identified by the Request-URI.